 You don't need to have emergency procedures to cover every imaginable situation - only those that apply to your location.
 Start by assessing what emergency situations could arise.

 Most people are familiar with planning for fire and evacuation.
-You just need to add other emergency situations that you might experience (e.g., flooding, weather events, a medical emergency - someone collapses in your office, anything that might require a 'lockdown' response - gas release / nutter in the area?).
+You just need to add other emergency situations that you might experience, e.g., flooding, weather events, a medical emergency, gas release, civil unrest, etc.

 The location and nature of your workplace, the number of people, and the hazards that may be present will affect what you have to plan for:

 - Do you have visitors or the public on your site?

 - How do emergency vehicles find and access your site?

 - Do you have hazardous chemicals on site?

 If there are other businesses close by, you'll need to consider if their emergencies could affect you.
 It works both ways - if you have a fire then one of the steps in your response will be to warn your neighbours, so you'll need their contact details in your plan.

 Step 2.
 Plan a response for these emergencies

 Think about the actions you want to take in responding to each emergency identified.